richsalz/nomcom-changes/draft-rsalz-gih-nomcom-2years.md

 The NomCom chair serves for three years, each year is known as Incoming Chair, Chair, and Past Chair.
 The voting rules for Chair and Past Chair do not change.
-The Incoming Chair does not vote and does not count for quorum.
+The Incoming Chair does not vote and does not count for quorum in Nomcom meetings.

 > **ISSUE** Is that last sentence what we want?

+> **GH** Yes, I think so!

 # Implementation

-If approved, the first time a new NomCom Chair is picked, the ISOC President picks two people.
-One is designated the Chair, and one if the Incoming Chair.
+To commence this process, the ISOC President selects an individual as the designated Chair, and an individual as the Incoming Chair.
 The order and method of selection is left to the discretion of the ISOC President.
 This document recommends that the Incoming Chair be announced before the current chair has made any public announcements.
+In suceeding years the ISOC President selects an individual as the Incoming Chair.

-The voting volunteers for the first year need to be selected in two separate groups - five are picked for a one-year term, and five are picked for a two-year term.
+The voting volunteers for the first year of operation of this process need to be selected in two separate groups - five are picked for a one-year term, and five are picked for a two-year term.
 In order to prevent the Chair from having undue influence, {{!RFC3797}} or its successor should be used.
 The seed material